Al-Jama'a al-Islamiyya: Assassination of president Anwar Sadat

-In 1980, the Egyptian Islamic Jihad under the leadership of Muhammad abd-al-Salam Faraj, formed a coalition with the Gama'a under the leadership of Karam Zuhdi, with both agreeing to follow the guidance of Sheikh Omar Abdel-Rahman.
+In 1980, the Egyptian Islamic Jihad under the leadership of Muhammad abd-al-Salam Faraj, formed a coalition with the Jama'at under the leadership of Karam Zuhdi, with both agreeing to follow the guidance of Sheikh Omar Abdel-Rahman.
 One of Faraj's groups was responsible for the assassination of President Anwar Sadat in 1981.
+Members in Asyut launched a rapidly suppressed uprising two days after the assassination.
 Following the assassination, Karam Zuhdi expressed regret for conspiring with Egyptian Islamic Jihad in the assassination, according to the Council on Foreign Relations.
 Zuhdi was among the 900 militants who were set free in April 2006 by the Egyptian government.

 Omar Abdel-Rahman

 The cleric Omar Abdel-Rahman was the spiritual leader of the movement.
 He was accused of participating in the World Trade Center 1993 bombings conspiracy, and was convicted and sentenced to life imprisonment for his espousal of a subsequent conspiracy to bomb New York City landmarks, including the United Nations and FBI offices.
 The Islamic Group had publicly threatened to retaliate against the United States if Rahman was not released from prison.
 However, the group later renounced violence and their leaders and members were released from prison in Egypt.
 Abdel-Rahman died on 18 February 2017.